smhxx/moonmod/README.md

 MoonMod's Makefile includes a bunch of useful productivity shortcuts.
 Here's what you're getting:

 * `make save`: Builds **everything** and creates a save file with your new code.
 If `.savefile` contains a file location, it will attempt to copy the output to that location as well.
 If you plan on using `make save`, make sure that:
-  * You have a valid-formatted save file located at `templates/save.json`
+  * You have a `templates/manifest.json` that points to (or assembles) a valid-formatted save file
   * If your mod includes a global script, one of your `squishy` config files outputs to `dist/global.lua`
   * If your mod includes object scripts, one of your `squishy` config files outputs to `dist/objects/<guid>.lua` for each separate object you want to attach a script to
 * `make dist`: Builds all of your distribution files, but **doesn't** attempt to inject them into your save template.
 Useful if your project is a library rather than a mod, or if you just want to make sure your code compiles correctly.